 Google Cloud Storage is just a small part of Google Cloud Platform’s many products and services.
 Due to Google’s massive infrastructure and the fact that they deal with storage in bulk, they are able to offer very low storage costs.
 Much lower than a WordPress host.

 Typically cloud storage like this is used for sites that either need additional backups with a solution like our external backups add-on, or are serving up large files (images, photos, downloads, software, videos, games).
 Some of their customers include Spotify, Vimeo, Coca-Cola, Philips, Evernote, and Motorola.

 Google Cloud Storage vs Google Cloud CDN

 Google Cloud Storage is not to be confused with Google Cloud CDN or any other CDN provider.
 A content delivery network (CDN) is designed specifically to speed up delivery of your media, whereas Google Cloud Storage is designed specifically as a bulk storage solution.

 However, Google Cloud Storage can help speed up your site as it uses what is called multi-regional storage.
 This means your Google Cloud Storage content is stored on and delivered from multiple locations within that region, similar to a CDN.
 It even uses the same edge cache technology.
-However, it’s important to note that this isn’t global and will probably have higher latency than a full-fledged CDN solution.
+But it’s important to note that this isn’t global and will probably have higher latency than a full-fledged CDN solution.
 Google Cloud Storage lets you choose between three regions: